Skip to content

 Good fit

-• Longevity-focused individuals who are actively working on diet, exercise, sleep, or supplementation and want objective data on whether their efforts are affecting their rate of aging
+• Longevity-focused individuals actively working on diet, exercise, sleep, or supplementation who want objective data on whether those efforts are affecting their biological aging rate

-• Biohackers and health optimizers who already track biomarkers and want epigenetic data layered into their health picture
+• Biohackers and health optimizers who already track biomarkers and want epigenetic data layered in

-• People considering repeat testing who want a baseline measurement now and plan to retest in 3 to 6 months to track progress
+• People committing to repeat testing with a baseline now and a Subscribe & Save retest every three to six months to track progress

-• Anyone working with a functional medicine provider who can incorporate the results into a broader health plan
+• Anyone working with a functional-medicine provider who can incorporate the data into a broader care plan.
+TruDiagnostic offers a practitioner portal for clinical integrations.

 Not the right fit

 • Budget-conscious buyers.
-At $499 per test, this is not an impulse purchase.
-If cost is a primary concern, there are more affordable health-focused DNA options.
+At $499 one-time, this is not an impulse purchase.
+If cost is a primary concern, see more affordable health-focused DNA options or consider Tally Health or Elysium Index from the comparison above.

 A note on the science